 The full set of identities, equilibrium conditions and stochastic equations our model is made up of is reported in the Appendix A. The model belongs to the class of SFC macroeconomic models.
 The latter resemble traditional structural macroeconometric models, but they are developed based on a set of principles aiming at assuring accounting consistency and financial relevance (we refer again to section 2).
-As such, parameter values and initial values for stocks
+As such, parameter values and initial values for stocks and other lagged endogenous variables can be estimated using available time series.
+This can be done through simple equation by equation OLS or estimating the whole system of equations.
+Cointegration techniques (e.g. vector error correction models) can be also employed to identify the long-run stochastic trend of variables.
+Alternatively, SFC models can

-26 Notice that l_d can be taken to mean either the number of employed workers or the demanded quantity of labour hours or days, depending of the unit of measure used to define a_l .
+24 Notice that l_d can be taken to mean either the number of employed workers or the demanded quantity of labour hours or days, depending of the unit of measure used to define a_l .
 We ignore this complication hereafter.
-27 The interaction between class struggle and ecological feedbacks is an interesting topic to be developed.
+25 The interaction between class struggle and ecological feedback is an interesting topic to be developed.
 In principle, our model allows accounting for it.
-However, we chose not to deal with this subject.
+However, we focus on the ecological side only in this paper.

-and other lagged endogenous variables can be estimated using available time series.
-This can be done through simple equation by equation OLS or estimating the whole system of equations.
-Cointegration techniques (e.g. vector error correction models) can be employed to identify the long-run stochastic trend of variables.
-Alternatively, SFC models can be calibrated by borrowing coefficient values from available literature, using realistic or reasonable values, and/or fine-tuning them to generate a specific baseline scenario.
+be calibrated by borrowing coefficient values from available literature, using realistic or reasonable values, and/or fine-tuning them to generate a specific baseline scenario.
 Since our purpose is to address general theoretical questions by developing a relatively new analytical tool, we opted for the second method.
 Parameters and initial values of lagged variables are shown by Table 3.
-Table 4 displays the coefficients used for portfolio equations.
-The model is run for a very long period: from the first quarter of the twentieth century to the fourth quarter of 2040.28 This allows achieving a stable baseline to be compared with alternative scenarios.
+Table 4 shows parameters of portfolio equations.
+The model is run for a very long period: from the first quarter of the twentieth century to the fourth quarter of 2040.26 This allows achieving a stable baseline to be compared with alternative scenarios.
 Shocks are all imposed in the first quarter of 2018.

-Figure A1 in Appendix A shows the baseline scenario assumed for GDP components, production conditions, natural resources and reserves, CO2 emissions and atmospheric temperature, unit prices and firms' initial financial condition, respectively.
+Figure A1 in Appendix A shows the baseline scenario assumed for GDP components, production conditions, natural resources and reserves, unit prices and firms' initial financial condition, respectively.
 Quadrant (a) shows that all GDP components are growing except for net export, which is assumed to be null in the baseline.
 Almost half GDP is made up of government spending, whereas private expenditures are dominated by capitalists' and workers' consumption - quadrant (b).
-Quadrant (c) shows that natural reserves can be binding constraints for potential output, even though current output is below its potential level.
+Quadrant (c) shows that reserves are a binding constraint for potential output, even though current output is below its potential level.
 Both matter and energy reserves are declining a constant rate.
 Quadrant (d) shows that the decline in natural resources is even sharper than the decline in reserves.
-CO2 emissions grow year by year, thereby pushing up the atmospheric temperature - quadrants (e) and (f), respectively.
-Because of point (d), matter and energy prices tend to increase over time, while the general price level is stagnating and the price of equity and shares faces a decline - quadrant (g).
-Firms are marked by a stable leverage ratio and their market value (expressed by the Tobin'q) is slightly increasing - see quadrant (h).
-We believe that this is a realistic scenario (for an early-industrialised country) to be used as a baseline for our experiments.29 Notice that our findings are purely qualitative.
+Accordingly, matter and energy price tend to increase over time, while the general price level is stagnating and the price of equity and shares faces a decline - quadrant (e).
+Firms are marked by a stable leverage ratio and their market value (expressed by the Tobin'q) is slightly increasing - see quadrant (f).
+We believe that this is a realistic scenario (for an early-industrialised country) to be used as a baseline for our experiments.27 Notice that our findings are purely qualitative.
 The same goes for the chosen data frequency.
 No specific meaning should be attributed to absolute values of series, let alone to their adjustment time.
 Quantitative results can be only obtained after an accurate estimation of model's coefficients.
 However, this would require considering country-specific institutional features, which is at odds with the general theoretical purpose of our work.